EDDYMENS/coding-terms-build/resources/views/markdown/dark-pattern.md

 - **Hidden Cost**: This is when the cost of purchasing a product or service is not made clear enough and the user ends up with a bill greater than what was made obvious.

 ## Summary
 Dark patterns at the moment are not illegal but more of an ethical problem.
-This can somewhat be seen as an extreme growth hacking tactic but one that leads to bad user experience and might end up not being a long-term approach to product or company growth.
+This can be seen as an extreme growth hacking tactic, but one that could result in bad user experience and doesn't seem to be a long-term solution for product growth.